 The show interrupted, the king noticed the naga queen and asked why she was sad and angry, and she told the king what had been done to the Bodhisatta and why he had not killed his captor.
 She begged for his release and the righteous king offered to pay the snake charmer with gold, gems, cattle, wives, and other riches.
 But he refused payment and set the Bodhisatta free unconditionally.

 The Bodhisatta took human form and, with his queen, showed respect to the king and, to erase his doubts over the truth of his tale, invited the king to visit the naga realm.
 The king and his entourage entered on a gloriously adorned road and saw the city wall made of the seven precious jewels and towers made of gold; inside were many mansions.
 The Bodhisatta’s ornate palace was scented with perfumes, shaded by trees, and filled with the sound of celestial harps.
 For a week the visitors enjoyed divine food and drink and all manner of pleasures.

 When it was time for the king to return home, the Bodhisatta told him and his courtiers to take as much treasure as they wanted, and they rode home with hundreds of carts laden with gold, silver, pearls, and coral.

 In the Lifetime of the Buddha

-One time the Buddha praised some lay followers for observing the holy-day precepts and told them this story so they knew that even when he lived the glorious life of a naga king, he faithfully observed the holy days.
+One time the Buddha praised some lay followers for observing the holy-day vows and told them this story so they knew that even when he lived the glorious life of a naga king, he faithfully observed the holy days.

-The snake-charmer, the naga queen, and the king who befriended the Bodhisatta were earlier births of Devadatta, a disciple of the Buddha who became his nemesis; the Buddha’s wife; and Sariputta, one of the Buddha’s top disciples.
+The snake charmer, the naga queen, and the king who befriended the Bodhisatta were earlier births of Devadatta, a disciple of the Buddha who became his nemesis; the Buddha’s wife; and Sariputta, one of the Buddha’s top disciples.